• Target level of study

 Presentation

-The Master EEA of the Faculty of Sciences allows the acquisition of advanced scientific skills in order to guarantee an optimal professional integration of its graduates.
-The scientific legibility of the EEA Master's courses and therefore of the EEA mention is guaranteed by the support of a teaching department composed of teacher-researchers who carry out their research mainly in two of the University's leading laboratories (IES and LIRMM).
-The link with research is further strengthened by the active participation of researchers from these organizations in the teaching.
-The organization of each course presents a progressive specialization from the first to the second year which allows the student to tackle the latest research topics in the field in order to provide an "up to date" knowledge base.
-The final internship plays an essential role in achieving professional objectives, as it is often the first immersion in a professional environment.
+The Master's degree in EEA from the Faculty of Sciences enables students to acquire cutting-edge scientific skills, ensuring that graduates are optimally prepared for the job market.
+The scientific clarity of the Master's in EEA programs, and therefore of the EEA major, is guaranteed by its affiliation with a teaching department composed of teacher-researchers who conduct their research mainly in two of the University's cutting-edge laboratories (IES and LIRMM).
+The link with research is further strengthened by the active participation of researchers from these organizations in teaching.
+Each program is organized in such a way as to offer progressive specialization from the first to the second year, allowing students to tackle the latest research topics in the field and acquire up-to-date knowledge.
+The final internship plays an essential role in terms of professional objectives, as it often constitutes the first immersion in a professional environment.

 Read more

-• The success rate calculated on the LMD4 is about 87%.
+• The success rate calculated on the LMD4 is approximately 87%.

 Success rate